anshul1204/anshul1204-langgraph-mat496/README.md

 Changes in Code: I modified the summarization node to include summary text in the system message fed to the model.
 I implemented a summarization function that extends or creates the summary based on new messages and removes older messages to limit state size.
 I added a conditional edge to trigger summarization only after the conversation exceeds a threshold number of messages (modified to summarizing after 5 messages instead of default).
 Added tracing setup for LangSmith and tested the thread-based memory persistence.

+Video 6: Chatbot Summarizing Messages and External Memory

+What I Learned: This section introduced external persistent memory by incorporating external database-backed checkpointers (like SQLite).
+This enables chatbots to save and resume conversations across restarts and long durations, overcoming the transient state limitation.

+Changes in Code: Set up SQLite checkpointer and connected it to the chatbot graph for state persistence.
+Rebuilt the chatbot to use this persistent memory with thread IDs.
+Demonstrated re-loading state after kernel restart, validating memory persistence on disk.
+Prepared configuration for other DBs like Postgres for production use.